 Sustainable

-investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+investment means

+an investment in an

+economic activity

+that contributes to an

+environmental or

+social objective,

+provided that the

+investment does not

+significantly harm

+any environmental

+or social objective

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.